techlord001/user-bridge/README.md

 The `ListUsersRetriever` class is a service class responsible for retrieving a paginated list of users from an external API.
 It implements the `ListUsersRetrieverInterface`, ensuring it adheres to a specific contract for retrieving users.
 The class is dependent on an HTTP client, specified by the `HttpClientInterface`, to make requests to the external API.

 When the `getPaginatedUsers` method is invoked, it uses the HTTP client to send a GET request to retrieve user data for a specific page.
 The response from the API is then processed to create an array of `User` objects and a `Pagination` object, which are used to instantiate a `Users` model.
-This encapsulation ensures that the process of retrieving and managing user data and pagination is streamlined and efficient.

 ---

+### UserCreator Service

+The `UserCreator` service is a specialized class designed to facilitate the creation of new users within the system.
+It implements the `UserCreatorInterface`, ensuring adherence to a predefined contract for user creation functionalities.
+This service is dependent on an HTTP client, injected via the constructor, to interact with an external API for user creation.

+The core functionality of this service is encapsulated in the `createUser` method.
+This method accepts two parameters, `$name` and `$job`, representing the user's name and job respectively.
+It utilizes the injected HTTP client to send a POST request to the `/api/users` endpoint, carrying the user's name and job as payload.

+Upon successful creation of the user, the external API responds with a JSON object containing the newly created user's details.
+The `createUser` method then processes this response, extracting and returning the user's ID as an integer.